brez/bdd-codetest/README.markdown

 	$rake rspec

-	Finished in 0.071158 seconds
+	Finished in 0.02079 seconds
     2 examples, 0 failures

 Now that we've got our factory, model, and spec in place we can return to the cucumber scenario:

-	$ ./script/cucumber features/gherkin.feature
+	$ rake cucumber

 	Scenario: View the list of features                                                  # features/gherkin.feature:6 Given there is feature titled "Some terse yet descriptive text of what is desired" # features/step_definitions/gherkin_steps.rb:1
-      When I go to "the list features page"                                              # features/step_definitions/web_steps.rb:18
+    When I go to "the list features page"                                              # features/step_definitions/web_steps.rb:34
       Can't find mapping from ""the list features page"" to a path.
-      Now, go and add a mapping in /projects/bdd_codetest/features/support/paths.rb (RuntimeError) ./features/support/paths.rb:22:in path_to'
+      Now, go and add a mapping in /home/endax/Projects/test-env/bdd-codetest/features/support/paths.rb (RuntimeError) ./features/support/paths.rb:28:in `path_to'
-      ./features/step_definitions/web_steps.rb:19:in /^(?:|I )go to (.+)$/'
+      ./features/step_definitions/web_steps.rb:35:in `/^(?:|I )go to (.+)$/'
-      features/gherkin.feature:8:in When I go to "the list features page"' And I should see "Some terse yet descriptive text of what is desired"              # features/step_definitions/web_steps.rb:142
+      features/gherkin.feature:8:in `When I go to "the list features page"' And I should see "Some terse yet descriptive text of what is desired"

 Now we have the Given step passing but are failing on the When step.
-This is because we haven't defined the 'list features' page to cucumber.
+This is because we haven't defined 'the list features page' to cucumber.
 We can do this by editing the features/support/paths.rb file:

     when /the list features page/
-      '/features'
+      '/features/'

 And run again:

 	$ rake cucumber

 	Scenario: View the list of features                                                  # features/gherkin.feature:6 Given there is feature titled "Some terse yet descriptive text of what is desired" # features/step_definitions/gherkin_steps.rb:1
-      When I go to "the list features page"                                              # features/step_definitions/web_steps.rb:18
+    When I go to "the list features page"                                              # features/step_definitions/web_steps.rb:34
-      No route matches "/features" with {:method=>:get} (ActionController::RoutingError) (eval):2:in visit'
+      No route matches "/features" (ActionController::RoutingError)
-      ./features/step_definitions/web_steps.rb:19:in /^(?:|I )go to (.+)$/'
+      ./features/step_definitions/web_steps.rb:35:in `/^(?:|I )go to (.+)$/'
-      features/gherkin.feature:8:in When I go to "the list features page"' And I should see "Some terse yet descriptive text of what is desired"              # features/step_definitions/web_steps.rb:142
+      features/gherkin.feature:8:in `When I go to "the list features page"' And I should see "Some terse yet descriptive text of what is desired"

 Turns out we haven't defined a controller for 'features', let's do that now

-	$ ./script/generate rspec_controller features
+	$ rails generate controller features

-      exists  app/controllers/
-      exists  app/helpers/
+      create  app/controllers/features_controller.rb
+      invoke  erb
       create    app/views/features
-      create  spec/controllers/
-      create  spec/helpers/
-      create  spec/views/features
+      invoke  rspec
       create    spec/controllers/features_controller_spec.rb
+      invoke  helper
+      create    app/helpers/features_helper.rb
+      invoke    rspec
       create      spec/helpers/features_helper_spec.rb
-      create  app/controllers/features_controller.rb
-      create  app/helpers/features_helper.rb

 And run again:

 	$ rake cucumber

 	Scenario: View the list of features                                                  # features/gherkin.feature:6 Given there is feature titled "Some terse yet descriptive text of what is desired" # features/step_definitions/gherkin_steps.rb:1
-      When I go to "the list features page"                                              # features/step_definitions/web_steps.rb:18
+    When I go to "the list features page"                                              # features/step_definitions/web_steps.rb:34
-      No action responded to index.
-Actions:  (ActionController::UnknownAction) (eval):2:in visit'
-      ./features/step_definitions/web_steps.rb:19:in /^(?:|I )go to (.+)$/'
+      The action 'index' could not be found for FeaturesController (AbstractController::ActionNotFound) ./features/step_definitions/web_steps.rb:35:in `/^(?:|I )go to (.+)$/'
-      features/gherkin.feature:8:in When I go to "the list features page"' And I should see "Some terse yet descriptive text of what is desired"              # features/step_definitions/web_steps.rb:142
+      features/gherkin.feature:8:in `When I go to "the list features page"' And I should see "Some terse yet descriptive text of what is desired"

 It seems I haven't described a method called 'index' on my controller, again since this is TDD, we write the spec first (spec/controllers/features_controller_spec.rb):

 	describe FeaturesController do
-      context "#index" do
+      describe "#index" do
          it "should provide an index method that returns all features to the view" do
-          @features = Array.new(3) { Factory(:feature) }
+             @features = Array.new(3){Feature.make!}
              Feature.stub!(:find).and_return(@features)
              get :index
              assigns[:features].should == @features
         end
         it "should provide an index method that returns an empty array if there are no features" do get :index
             assigns[:features].empty?.should be(true)
         end
         it "should render the index template" do get :index
             response.should render_template(:index)
         end
   end
 	end

 Note that I've opted to use the built in rspec mocking and stubbing - some people suggest that rspec mocking and stubbing at the controller level is more brittle (though it has better support overall for stubbing); additionally a viable option is to the shoulda library matchers as well (which also work in rspec).
 This is certainly part of a larger conversation on mocking and stubbing in general and what's most important is that you're doing it, how you're doing it isn't that important.
 In general, we supports a default stack for BDD but is very flexible in terms of specific libraries used, i.e. you should use the best available library for the task (even fixtures can be applicable in some instances).